nopnop2002/esp-idf-cc1101/web-form/README.md

 ## Radio Setting
 Set the wireless communication direction.

-### Web to LoRa
+### Web to Radio
-Data entered through the web form is sent to LoRa.
+Data entered through the web form is sent to Radio.
 ```
             +-----------+              +-----------+              +-----------+
             |           |              |           |              |           |